Need to learn Apple’s Swift development language? Help is at hand with these handy online resources, including free & paid courses.

 Then you'll want to start at the source with Apple's dedicated Swift documentation.
 You don't need a Developer account to access the files or to download Xcode from the Mac App Store, so you can get started right away.

-The Developer documentation includes sample code, links to the reference material and, most useful for anyone switching from another language, videos from the Swift 4.0 update at 2017’s Worldwide Developers Conference.
+The Developer documentation includes sample code, links to the reference material and, most useful for anyone switching from another language, videos from the latest Swift updates.

 Put your commute to good use by working your way through Apple’s free Swift programming materials available from the iBooks Store.
 There you will find books including The Swift Programming Language, which offers a tour of the language, a details guide to each feature and a formal reference for the language.